홀로렌즈2용 타입 인 스페이스 (Type In Space) 앱 디자인 스토리

 Focal depth switching between the target object and the menu causes the eye strain

-In-Between Menu
+In-Between Menu with Angular Scaling

 Minimized focal depth switching between the target object and the menu.
 The menu automatically scales up/down to maintain the target size based on the distance.